Metastable phase separation and information retrieval in multicomponent mixtures: Stability conditions

-The key result of this section is a proof of the following statement: a phase separated state with $P$ phases is metastable if and only if the hessians $\mathbf{h}^{(c)} = \mathbf{h}(\vec{\phi}^{(c)})$ for each of the phases $c=1,\ldots,P$ are positive definite (the single exception is discussed after Eq.~\ref{eq:quadform}).
+The key result of this section is a proof of the following statement: a phase separated state with $P$ phases is metastable if and only if the hessians $\mathbf{h}^{(c)} = \mathbf{h}(\vec{\phi}^{(c)})$ for each of the phases $c=1,\ldots,P$ are positive definite.
 Hence, metastability of a phase separated state is equivalent (necessary and sufficient) to metastability of the phases it is composed of.
 Note that for phase separated states there are two kind of perturbations that respect the constraints of the canonical ensemble: those that change the volumes and compositions of the existing phases, and those that nucleate new phases.

-We first show that if the hessians $\mathbf{h}^{(c)}$ are all positive definite, then any of these perturbations increases the free energy of the mixture.
+We first show that if the hessians $\mathbf{h}^{(c)}$ are all positive definite, then the free energy of the mixture cannot decrease by implementing one of these perturbations.
 This demonstrates that metastability of all phases is sufficient for metastability of the phase separated state.
 To this purpose, we analyze the convexity of the free energy, $\f$, in terms of its variables $\{w^{(c)}\}$ and $\{\vec{\phi}^{(c)}\}$.
 As in the case of stationarity, this convexity analysis is subject to the constraints in Eqs.~\eqref{eq:volfrac} and \eqref{eq:const}.
 We therefore compute the free energy difference $\Delta\f$ to second order in the perturbation (see Appendix \ref{app:quadform}).
 Due to stationarity the linear terms vanish, and the remaining quadratic term can be written as (see Appendix~\ref{app:stab})

 where the prime indicates that there is no explicit dependence on the $C$-th volume or composition perturbations.
-This latter fact is due to the constraints in Eqs.~\eqref{eq:volfrac} and \eqref{eq:const}, which allow to write
+This latter fact is due to the constraints in Eqs.~\eqref{eq:volfrac} and \eqref{eq:const}, which allows us to write